 This is a great option for those who hate scooping litter or are physically unable to.
 It is easy to maintain and can also be economical, as it doesn’t waste as much litter as other designs.
 However, it is heavy to lift, and deep cleaning can be quite a chore.

 How to Pick the Right Litter Box for Your Cat

 It isn’t easy to decide which type of litter box is right for your cat.
-If you are having trouble deciding, there are four main factors that you should consider before making a purchase.
+If you are having trouble deciding, you can always speak to your vet for advice.
+There are four main factors that you should consider before making a purchase.